nofaketoday/nfChain/README.md

   * __Privacy__ - nfChain supports private transactions via a Transaction Tunnel, a peer-to-peer encrypted message tunnel for directed transfer of private data to network counterparties
   * __Alternative Consensus Mechanisms__ - Instead of using POW/POS as a consensus algo, nfChain offers multiple consensus options that are appropriate for consortium chains:
-    * __Prove of Relevance Consensus__ - a consensus model for highly performance, scalability, transaction finality, and on-demand block creation
+    * __Prove of Relevance Consensus__ - a consensus model based business relevance, which provides higly scalability, and fast block creation
     * __Raft-based Consensus__ - a consensus model for faster blocktimes, transaction finality, and on-demand block creation
     * __Applied BFT__ - a PBFT-inspired consensus algorithm.
   * __Peer Permissioning__ - node/peer permissioning using smart contracts, ensuring only known parties can join the network
   * __Higher Performance__ - nfChain offers significantly higher performance than public geth

-Note: The nfChain consensus algorithm is not yet supported by this release.

 ## Architecture